 Please arrive promptly.
 I promise that we will end on time, but that means we must start on time.
 Bring the readings with you, either on your computer or in hard copy.

 This is a hybrid course.
 If you are joining by Zoom, please remember to mute your microphone except when you are speaking.
 Turn your camera on when you can, although I recognize that with the diversity of living situations and Covid improvisations this is not always possible.
-If you are in the in-person section at Cornell Tech and are feeling unwell, you should join by Zoom for the day.
 It is possible that due to weather or pandemic-related childcare problems I may sometimes need to switch the entire class to Zoom for a day; I will do my best to give you as much advance notice as I can when this is the case.

 If this is your first law-school course, some of these types of materials may be unfamiliar to you.

 Your work for this class will consist of the following:

 First, do the assigned readings and participate in class discussions.

 Second, do your best to stay on top of current events in Internet law.
 Cases and recent developments will often fuel our discussions in class.
 Your ability to remain current with the news will also be factored into class participation.
 I recommend some useful sources on my page of resources for students, which includes news outlets, newsletters, blogs, and podcasts.

 There will be a short take-home midterm, which will be available starting on Wedneday, March 9, and due by 11:59 PM on Wednesday, March 16, based on the material from our first few major units: jurisdiction, speech, and privacy.
 This is a midterm, not a research paper.